 In ancient times, the burial-place was held in high regard due to the fact that it was the resting-place of the members of the family.
 To the ancient Hebrew, to die was “to be gathered unto one’s people” and “to lie with one’s ancestors” (Gen. 49:29; Num.
 27:13; Judges 2:10); to be buried in the grave of one’s father and mother was their fondest wish (2Sam.
 19:38, 21:14).

 This was how it was amongst the ancient Hebrews; it was often noted that the mourning periods of other nations were longer.
-For example, Joseph mourned seven days for his father Jacob (Gen 50:10), while the mourning of a captive Gentile woman was permitted to last thirty days out of consideration for her custom (Deut.
+For example, Joseph mourned seven days for his father Jacob (Gen 50:10), while the mourning of a captive Gentile woman was permitted to last thirty days out of consideration for her people’s customs (Deut.
 21:13), showing that the Gentile period of mourning for a parent exceeded that of the Hebrews.

-However, in the case of a nationally respected figure, public mourning may last for no more than 30 days; this was the period of time, for example, that the Israelites mourned after the death of Moses on the plains of Moab (Deut 34:8).
+However, in the case of a nationally or communally respected figure, public mourning may last for no more than 30 days; this was the period of time, for example, that the Israelites mourned after the death of Moses on the plains of Moab (Deut 34:8).

-During this time, those close to the dead do not wear any cosmetics, scents or adornments (2Sam 14:2), they have their heads uncovered, they do not wear any shoes or sandals (Ezek 24:17), and they eat simple food which is prepared for them (‘the food of mourners’ – Hos 9:4).
+During this time, those close to the dead do not wear any cosmetics, scents or adornments (2Sam 14:2), they have their heads uncovered, they do not wear any leather shoes or sandals (Ezek 24:17), and they eat simple food which is prepared for them (‘the food of mourners’ – Hos 9:4).
 Mourner’s food is very basic and excludes meat and wine.
 Women tie back their hair and cut their nails, while men don’t shave, and allow their nails to grow.

 During the seven days, mourners are never left alone; there is always someone present to act as a consoler or comforter (m’nacheim).
 The bereaved do not leave the house, and if anything is needed, the m’nacheim will go out and get it for them.
 Having consolers or comforters is an important part of Israelite custom, stretching back into earliest antiquity.
 Consolers do all the housework and prepare food for the bereaved during the seven days.
 During that time the bereaved do not engage in frivolous entertainment.

-Consolers who accompany those in mourning should not restrain them if they weep; such an act is a natural part of grief, and is nothing to be ashamed of; in fact it is often said that it is strong to cry.
+Consolers who accompany those in mourning should not restrain them if they weep; such an act is a natural part of grief, and is nothing to be ashamed of; in fact, it is often said that it is strong to cry.
 Often it is a great comfort to be able to sit in silence with someone; the mourners should be allowed to speak when they feel like it, and to be silent and dwell in their thoughts when they are drawn to silence.
 It is not the place of consolers to dwell on reasons why someone has died.

 On the Anniversary of Death (Yom ha-Zikkaron)

-After a year, one lights a candle and says prayers for the memory of the dead.
+After a year, one lights a memorial candle (a long-burning candle) and says prayers for the memory of the dead.
 After a year is up, the cover stone is laid on the grave.
 This is a good opportunity for those who were unable to attend the funeral to be present at the graveside for the stone laying service.
 Before the end of twelve months, the mourners’ prayer is said, but now the memorial prayer for the dead is recited at the graveside by those closest to the deceased.